Start My Answer

 Challenge the company's legal right to sue

 Another method of responding to a debt collection lawsuit is to challenge the right of the company to file the lawsuit against you.
-By the time a debt is brought to court, it has most likely been sold multiple times.
+When a debt is brought to court, it may have been sold multiple times.
 This means that Monarch Recovery may not have the legal proof required to sue you.
-If you ask them to show proof that they have a right sue, and they can't, then the case will most likely be dropped.
+If you ask them to show proof that they have a right to sue, and they can't, then the case will most likely be dropped.

 Examples of proof include: